 Fitness should be worked on gradually over a period of weeks to enable the horse’s body to adjust to the changes in exercise level.
 There are no short cuts as sudden increases in work can result in pulled or torn muscles, resulting in enforced time off work.

 A horse’s general health needs to be checked before any fitness work begins, if you are starting from scratch, so make sure your horse is ready to start work by organising any vaccinations, dentistry checks, shoeing and worming as necessary.
 You still need to ensure your horse is healthy after a short break or slight reduction in workload too.

 While most riders follow a similar plan to the one outlined below, each horse is an individual and the period of time required to get a horse fit will be influenced by:

 - the horse’s age — veteran horses and very young horses will take longer to get fit than those in their prime

-- how fit the horse is now — a horse which has been kept ticking over during the winter will be fitter than one which has had a field holiday with no exercise
+- how fit the horse is now — a horse which has been kept ticking over will be fitter than one which has had a field holiday with no exercise

 - any injuries — a horse is coming back into work following time off with an injury will need many weeks of slow work to ensure too much pressure is not applied to the injured part

-- how fit the horse has been — a horse which is used to being let down over the winter and brought back up in the spring will be fitter quicker than a horse being got fit for the first time
+- how fit the horse has been — a horse which is used to being let down over the winter and brought back up in the spring, for example, will be fitter quicker than a horse being got fit for the first time

 Most fitness programmes can be broken down into three stages: